angular/components/guides/theming.md

 theme dimensions at once.
 (For example, `@include mat.checkbox-theme($theme)`).

-The recommended approach is to rely on the `theme` mixins to lay down your base styles, and if needed us the single dimension mixins to override particular aspects for parts of your app (see the section on [Multiple themes in one file](#multiple-themes-in-one-file).)
+The recommended approach is to rely on the `theme` mixins to lay down your base styles, and if needed use the single dimension mixins to override particular aspects for parts of your app (see the section on [Multiple themes in one file](#multiple-themes-in-one-file).)

 ### Using a pre-built theme